Loading...

 The Minnesota Common Interest Ownership Act (MCIOA, Minn.
 Stat.
 Chapter 515B) is the primary statute governing HOAs, condominiums, and cooperatives in Minnesota.
 It applies to all common interest communities created after June 1, 1994, and certain provisions apply to older communities.
 The act covers governance, enforcement, assessments, liens, and homeowner rights.

 Yes.
 Under Minn.
 Stat. §515B.3-116, the association has a statutory lien on each unit for unpaid assessments, fines, and charges.
-The lien is a priority lien that takes precedence over most other liens except tax liens and, in some cases, first mortgages.
-The association can foreclose the lien through judicial process.
+The lien has a limited priority over a first mortgage (about six months of assessments) and is junior only to tax liens.
+The association can foreclose the lien either by advertisement (Minn.
+Stat. ch.
+580) or by judicial action (ch.
+581), like a mortgage.

 Explore detailed guides for specific violation types, including your rights, sample response letters, and appeal strategies.